FinnMacCumail/tmdbGPT/README.md

 **Simple Queries:**
 - "Tell me about the movie Inception"
 - "Movies directed by Christopher Nolan"
-- "What are Leonardo DiCaprio's best movies?"
+- "Movies starring Tom Hanks"

 **Complex Multi-Entity Queries:**
-- "Movies directed by Martin Scorsese starring Leonardo DiCaprio"
+- "Movies starring Leonardo DiCaprio directed by Martin Scorsese"
-- "2010s thriller movies directed by Christopher Nolan and starring Michael Caine"
+- "Movies starring Brad Pitt produced by Plan B Entertainment"
-- "Netflix crime shows from 2020 with high ratings"
+- "Movies with Al Pacino, Robert De Niro, Val Kilmer"

 **Count and Fact Queries:**
 - "How many movies has Quentin Tarantino directed?"
 - "Who directed The Dark Knight?"
-- "What genres does Jordan Peele work in?"
+- "How many films has Sofia Coppola directed?"

-**Company and Network Queries:**
+**Production and Role Queries:**
-- "Best Netflix original series"
+- "Movies scored by Hans Zimmer made by Warner Bros"
-- "Movies produced by Marvel Studios"
+- "TV shows directed by David Lynch aired on Showtime"
-- "HBO drama series with high ratings"
+- "Movies written by Quentin Tarantino with music by Ennio Morricone"

 ## How It Works